MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/use-the-insights.md

 _**Applies to**: MyAnalytics elements are available in varying levels to users of different Microsoft Office 365 and Microsoft 365 plans.
 See [MyAnalytics plans and environments](../overview/plans-environments.md) for details.
 Also see [How do I find my plan?](../overview/mya-faq#q4-how-can-i-find-out-what-my-plan-is.md)_

 Emails are the backbone of work communications.
-Better email communication can improve productivity and information sharing and speed up decision-making.
+Better email communication can improve productivity and information sharing and speed up decision making.
 This insight gives you feedback on how well your sent emails are received.

 **Track email open rates** can tell you how many people have opened your email and the average time they spent reading that email.
 This information can help you follow up with recipients if needed and/or tailor your communication style to get the job done.
 MyAnalytics respects user privacy; this is why: